podman - Simple management tool for pods, containers and images

 Output logging information to syslog as well as the console (default false).

 Path to the tmp directory, for libpod runtime content.
+Defaults to

 NOTE --tmpdir is not used for the temporary storage of downloaded images.
 Use the environment variable